harness/migrator/docs/docs/intro.md

 # Introduction

-Harness has developed this tool to help migrate from Harness CD First Gen to CD Next Gen. This tool can migrate specific Harness resources or bulk migration resources.[intro.md](intro.md)
+Harness has developed this tool to help migrate from Harness CD First Gen to CD Next Gen. This tool can migrate specific Harness resources or bulk migration resources.

 ### Who is the Tool intended for?